-The Board remands the issue of entitlement to service connection for squamous cell carcinoma of the right tongue base with neck metastasis due to a duty to assist error, requiring an opinion from a health care provider on the relationship between the Veteran's disability and his acknowledged exposure to herbicides in service.
+The Veteran's claim for service connection for squamous cell carcinoma of the right tongue base with neck metastasis is being remanded due to a duty to assist error.
+The AOJ must obtain a medical opinion regarding the relationship between his disability and his acknowledged exposure to herbicides in service.

 - Claimed conditions